axiomiety/axiomiety.github.io/_old_posts/2019-02-16-howto_haskell.md

 ## WSL

 Okay so the Win10 part was a bit misleading.
-I *did* try to get all this set up and entered a number of issues. `stack` worked more or less fine but building `Haskero` became tricky.
-And all this pollutes your Win10 filesystem for when the dependencies are readily available on Linux  (I'm looking at you, [MSYS](http://www.mingw.org/wiki/MSYS)).
+I *did* try to get all this set up and encountered a number of issues. `stack` worked more or less fine but building `Haskero` became tricky.
+And all this pollutes your Win10 file-system for when the dependencies are readily available on Linux  (I'm looking at you, [MSYS](http://www.mingw.org/wiki/MSYS)).

 I found it much cleaner to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 This is easy to install, clobber, mess around with and re-install - by default it will install Ubuntu.
 Assuming you have this, the rest is relatively straightforward